 I choose Delphi because my productivity is improved.
 The menu “Refactor” provides a very good set of options to arrange my code in order to make it cleaner and more expressive.

-With Delphi, I’m also able to create my own IDE features with OpenTools API.
+I’m also able to create my own IDE features with OpenTools API.
 And that’s what I did!
 I created a new menu with shortcuts to external applications, documentation, and a DataSet visualizer to help my teammates with the daily work.
-You nave no idea how much it has helped us!
+You have no idea how much it has helped us!

-I choose Delphi because it’s definetely RAD.
+I choose Delphi because it’s definitely RAD.
 It’s possible to create a CRUD application in less than ten minutes.
 All we need is a few FireDAC components, a

 TDBGrid and a